jaespana3/Regression/README.md

 ## Files in this Repository

-* `chd_logistic_regression.ipynb` — Jupyter notebook containing the complete analysis, including data preprocessing, model training, evaluation, and threshold selection.
+* `cardio_regression.ipynb` — Jupyter notebook containing the complete analysis, including data preprocessing, model training, evaluation, and threshold selection.
+* `Predicting 10-Year CHD Risk Using Logistic.pdf` — Presentation

 ## How to Use